Enforcement of Judgements

 3. A notice requiring the employer to deduct the set amount from the debtor's wages and pay it to the Viscount's Office is sent or delivered to the employer who must comply with the order.

-4. Distraint of Assets - where the debtor is unemployed or self-employed and fails to pay her/his creditor following a Judgement within ten days, the Viscount's Office will be asked to enforce payment by the Sale of Goods following distraint.
+4. Distraint of Assets - where the debtor is unemployed or self-employed and fails to pay their creditor following a Judgement within ten days, the Viscount's Office can take assets directly from bank accounts or from debtors of the debtor.
+Debtors of the debtor may include contractors who owe for payment of services.
+The Viscount's Office may be asked to enforce payment by the Sale of Goods following distraint of assets.

 6. The debtor may wish to be legally advised at this stage to ascertain that only goods of sufficient value to cover the debt are distrained.

 7. The goods will then be sold at auction by the Viscount to realise cash for the creditor.

 NB: If the debt is owed to a LANDLORD for past rent, they are legally entitled to take anything on the premises with the statutory exception of appliances supplied and owned by the utilities ie gas, electricity or telephone.

 8. Peine de Prison - a creditor may ask the Court for debtor, who is suspected of trying to escape payment, to be put in prison until payment is made.